tldr-pages/tldr/pages/common/hg.md

 # hg

-> Mercurial distributed source control management.
+> The `hg` command provides an interface for Mercurial, a distributed source control management system.

 - Check the Mercurial version: